A Distributional Approach to Controlled Text Generation: Abstract

 \section{Abstract}

-We propose a Distributional Approach to address Controlled Text Generation from pre-trained Language Models (LMs).
-This view permits to define, in a single formal framework, “pointwise’” and “distributional” constraints over the target LM --- to our knowledge, this is the first approach with such generality --- while minimizing KL divergence with the initial LM distribution.
+We propose a Distributional Approach for addressing Controlled Text Generation from pre-trained Language Models (LMs).
+This approach permits to specify, in a single formal framework, both ``pointwise'' and ``distributional'' constraints over the target LM --- to our knowledge, the first model with such generality --- while minimizing KL divergence from the initial LM distribution.
 The optimal target distribution is then uniquely determined as an explicit EBM (Energy-Based Model) representation.
-From that optimal representation we then train the target controlled autoregressive LM through an adaptive distributional variant of Policy Gradient.
-We conduct a first set of experiments over pointwise constraints showing the advantages of our approach over a set of baselines, in terms of obtaining a controlled LM balancing constraint satisfaction with divergence from the initial LM (GPT-2).
+From that optimal representation we then train a target controlled Autoregressive LM through an adaptive distributional variant of Policy Gradient.
+We conduct a first set of experiments over pointwise constraints showing the advantages of our approach over a set of baselines, in terms of obtaining a controlled LM balancing constraint satisfaction with divergence from the initial LM.
 We then perform experiments over distributional constraints, a unique feature of our approach, demonstrating its potential as a remedy to the problem of Bias in Language Models.
-Through an ablation study we show the effectiveness of our adaptive technique for obtaining faster convergence.
+Through an ablation study, we show the effectiveness of our adaptive technique for obtaining faster convergence.\footnote{Code available at \url{https://github.com/naver/gdc}}